b-ng/basic-header-auth/README.md

 ### `Api.class`
-This is the endpoints to be accessed by the client.
+This is the REST controller.

 ### `BasicHeaderInterceptor.class`
 This is the header validation that runs before an endpoint's method is hit. (returns true to continue, false to abort.)